What is an LLC Managing Partner? (What You Should Know)

-The main reason one might choose to set up a manager-managed LLC is that the managers are responsible for all daily business operations.
+The main reason one might choose to set up a manager-managed LLC is that the managers are responsible for all day-to-day operations.

-Any of the managers can be designated as a Tax Managing Partner in order to help ensure that all taxes are filed on time, which is very important when maintaining your LLC's limited liability status.
+Any of the managers can be designated as a Managing Partner to help ensure that all taxes are filed on time, which is very important when maintaining your LLC's limited liability status.

 Is the Managing Partner the Same as an Owner?